GreenClothaWay/Blog/_posts/2020-06-20-week9-installation.markdown

 want to install your own instance of our webbased marketplace?

 Make sure you use a unix/linux like os or a bash like cmd line on windows.

-Just take a look at our [README](https://github.com/GreenClothaWay/Website/blob/installation/README.md).
+[Download](https://github.com/GreenClothaWay/Blog/tree/master/release) our package and take a look at our [README](https://github.com/GreenClothaWay/Website/blob/installation/README.md).

 Readme should be up to date allways.
-Guide below is a current snapshot.
+Guide below is only a current snapshot.

 # Installation currrent version

+# GreenClothaWay

 ## prerequisites
 `python >= 3.6`